 3 hours.
-Survey of graphic communications throughout history, and the impact of technology on the visual qualities of graphic design, advertising, fashion, media, and industrial design.
+This is a survey of graphic communications throughout history, and the impact of technology on the visual qualities of graphic design, advertising, fashion, media and industrial design.
 Beginning with prehistoric petroglyphs and concluding with the World Wide Web, course will examine how culture shapes the practice of graphic design as well as how design shapes its corresponding cultures.
 Additional course fee is required.